Are you looking for homeschool curriculum for writing skills?

-When teaching your child writing skills, you need a curriculum that focuses on helping your child develop content, thought organization into a readable essay or story, spelling, and punctuation.
+When teaching your child writing skills, you need a homeschool curriculum for writing that focuses on helping your child develop content, thought organization into a readable essay or story, spelling, and punctuation.

 If your child “hates” writing, another option to consider is Brave Writer, and possibly the purchase of Julie Bogart’s “The Writer’s Jungle“.
 Click here to read my review of “The Writer’s Jungle”.
 A misprint copy of this product was sent to me for review.
-This program was good for helping my child get comfortable with writing in a journal, and free-flow writing.
-It made him “confortable”, but he never did like writing–it was more a case of not being terrified of a blank page any more!
+This program was great for helping my son get comfortable with writing in a journal, and free-flow writing.
+It made him “comfortable”, but he never did like writing–it was more a case of not being terrified of a blank page any more!

 For a long time, my request was that my children write one paragraph EACH day, and a paragraph was defined as “at least three sentences”.
-I did not specifiy what they had to write, it was just “Anything you want to write about.”
+I did not specify what they had to write, it was just “Anything you want to write about.”
 I did not check the work for any technical aspect–only to see they had written that day.
 This was the sum total of our writing program for quite awhile.

 Often I got things like “The sky is blue.
 The grass is green.
 I hate writing.”
 Or “I got a toy.
 I like it.
 It is fun.”
-Of course, it was without punctuation, capitals, and often very sloppy, but I didn’t grade or criticize a thing.
+Of course, it was without punctuation, capitals, and often very sloppy, but I didn’t grade or criticize anything.
 I simply said, “GREAT job!” as long as my child fulfilled the requirement of one paragraph of at least three sentences.
 (Sometimes I had difficulty determining where one sentence ended and the next began, but I defined it loosely for his benefit).

 After my child self-initiated writing the paragraph daily without complaining, I upped the requirement to two paragraphs (which brought a lot of complaining), then made it two paragraphs on one subject (which brought copious amounts of complaining).
 After my child was self-initiated, and comfortable, at that level, we moved to three paragraphs on one subject.